Radio-based Multi-Robot Odometry and Relative Localization: Experiments

 Figure \ref{fig:dataset_3d} shows the final optimized trajectories of the UAV and the UGV in 3D.
 As in the simulation scenario, the UGV trajectory is anchored to the map while the UAV trajectory is not, which means the relative localization error is manifested on the latter.
 Specifically, the bias in the Y direction of the UAV trajectory matches the errors found in the relative transformation ($\approx$ 1.1 m).
 Additionally, it was found that radar scan-matching frequently produced inconsistent translations in the vertical direction that contaminated the estimation, which was compensated by setting a higher variance in this direction to the relative transformation constraint computed by GICP.
 This is a well-known issue in radar-based systems due to the low vertical resolution of the sensor \cite{elena2024loosely}, and is most notably seen in the UAV trajectory.

 Finally, performance metrics for all optimization experiments are provided in Table \ref{tab:performance_kf}.
 All experiments were performed in real time from a stream of data stored in a ROS 2 bag file, and run on a Gigabyte AORUS 5 KE laptop with a 12th Gen Intel® Core™ i7-12700H CPU and 32GB of RAM.
 The temporal metric is provided by Ceres and corresponds to the total time spent in the solver.
 The relative transformation estimation is overall less demanding due to mostly scalar residuals.
 In the dataset, it takes under 200 ms with a variance in the order of 100 ms. Conversely, pose-graph optimization shows more variance across experiments, which can be attributed to the variable number of 4D residuals being included in the optimization problem depending on the availability of sensor measurements.
 The average time per solve in the case of the dataset implies that in real-world operation the system would be able to run at rates above 5 Hz, as both processes execute concurrently, making it suitable for real-time localization.
+In our system, the computational cost of the relative transform estimation is expected to scale linearly per-pair in measurement count, at $O(MC)$ for M measurements in the window and C active pairs.
+As for Pose-Graph optimization, the workload will be dominated by encounters C at $O(CK^{2})$ for K active keyframes.
+In fully connected teams, $C = R(R-1)/2$, so the total cost will be nearly quadratic in R (total number of robots).
+For disjoint pairs, $C\approx R/2$ and the total cost will be near-linear in R. Quantitative validation beyond teams of two robots is left for future work.